MohamedYassin-J/news_app/README.md

 # news_app

-A News App in Flutter using:
+A News App with "https://newsapi.org/" in Flutter using:

 flutter_bloc: ^8.1.1,
 dio: ^4.0.6,